onerbal/communication-service/README.md

 We can use Redis Streams as a message queue but it also has some significant differences from traditional message queues.

+In a notification system, low latency and huge throughput are critical factors.
+This is the most important reason for us to position Redis Streams at the heart of this system.

 ![alt text](screenshots/streams-vs-mq.png "Streams vs MQ")